-While many people have heard of the stereotypical werewolf, not many people realize that there are real werewolf transformation stories from history.
+While many people have heard of the stereotypical werewolf, not many people realize there are real werewolf transformation stories from history.
 These creepy stories tell of human transformations leading to dark and deadly acts.
 Stories of werewolf transformations provide a fascinating look into the phenomenon of the werewolf curse.

 King Nebuchadnezzar's Curse

 The book of Daniel in the Bible tells the story of King Nebuchadnezzar's curse.
 Believing his power and influence was self-created instead of coming from God, Nebuchadnezzar suffered a curse by living as and being treated as a beast.
 The king believed that he was, in fact, a wild beast and grew out his hair to fill that role.
 Eventually, when Nebuchadnezzar accepted God's supremacy, the condition was lifted.
-It wasn't until almost a thousand years later that medical science identified the psychological and physical condition as "lycanthropy".
-Throughout the centuries, people afflicted with the psychological side of this illness often only became convinced that they were werewolves and suffered from the werewolf curse even though there was no physical evidence to support it.
+It wasn't until almost a thousand years later that medical science identified the psychological and physical condition as "lycanthropy."
+Throughout the centuries, people afflicted with the psychological side of this illness often only became convinced that they were werewolves and suffered from the werewolf curse even though there was no physical evidence to support they were werewolves.

-Even today, there is a fair portion of the population that believes that there are creatures who can "shape shift" from human form to animal form.
-There are even more people who at least believe that beasts do exist that have not yet been identified by modern science.
+Even today, a fair portion of the population believes there are creatures who can shapeshift from human to animal form.
+There are even more people who at least believe beasts exist that have not yet been identified by modern science.
 The field of cryptozoology is based on this premise.
 For those who believe in shape shifting, or the transformation from human to animal form, the transformation process is detailed in myths and legends throughout the centuries and throughout many human cultures.

 - Wearing objects or clothes: In some cultures, there are tales of people who wear the skin of animals in order to transform.
 In other stories, the skin is worn as a "belt" for the transformation to take place.